Professor Subhajit Basu

 I hold a PhD from Liverpool John Moores University and an LLB from the University College of Law, Faculty of Law, Calcutta University.
 I was called to the Bar in 1998 and worked as an Advocate specialising in Corporate Law in India.

 I am a co-author of the Book "Privacy and Healthcare Data: 'Choice of Control' to 'Choice' and 'Control'?"
 (Routledge, 2016).
-The book aims to open up the debate about how data could help medical research.
+The book aims to open the debate about how data could help medical research.
 The book also aims to shape and inform policy and to prevent one specific party – government or industry from exerting too much control.

 I am the author of the critically acclaimed book "Global Perspectives on E-Commerce Taxation Law" (Ashgate, 2008).
 The book proposed the most effective means for collecting consumption taxes: technically feasible, efficient, and cost-effective.
 It examined the volatile and rapidly changing intersection of e-commerce and tax law, mainly focused on ensuring the efficient collection of consumption taxes concerning the cross-border supply of digital goods and services.
+My peer-reviewed articles have been published in prestigious journals such as the International Journal of Law and Information Technology, Humanities & Social Sciences Communications, AI and Society, Journal of African Law, Journal of Social Welfare and Family Law, Contemporary South Asia, British Tax Review.

-I am currently working on and involved in the following externally funded research projects:
+I am currently working on or have been involved in the following externally funded research projects: